mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc-s3-pvt-cfn.md

 ### Test the token with `AssumeRoleWithWebIdentity`<a name="post-review-test-token"></a>

-- Extract the IAM Role ARN from secret
+- Extract the IAM Role ARN from the Secret

 ```bash
 IAM_ROLE=$(oc get secrets aws-cloud-credentials \